-The Research Team on Lifestyle and Multidisciplinary Research (HERMES) has released its second minisode of its podcast series on emerging hybrid games, and their impact on the everyday life of individuals and communities!
+The Research Team on Lifestyle and Multidisciplinary Research (HERMES) has released its second minisode of its podcast series title Hybrid games: the true value of ‘micro-transactions’.

 In this second minisode, the researchers focus on the monetization of “free-to-play” games (F2P) and related issues.
 They take on subjects such as the particular business model of gaming companies, their profits, the regulations related to these games and the consequences that these free-to-play games may have for players.

 - What are micro-transactions and how did they evolve through time?

 - Who are the players nicknamed “whales”?
 How do companies profit from them?